 The goal, through practice, is to make validation and empathy a natural part of your everyday dialogue to the point where you don’t need the script anymore.

 Remember, when talking to your partner, you are dealing with a host of unseen forces that can affect your behavior.
-Putting structure and direction around sticky topics can be just the buffer you and your loved one need in order to hear each other more effectively.
-And then you can focus on the really important things, like who gets to use the bathroom first!
+Putting structure and direction around sticky topics can be just the buffer you and your loved one need in order to hear each other more effectively and fix ineffective communication in your relationship.